Security Zones create a strong Access Control Policy that controls all traffic between parts of the network.

 - DMZZone - A DMZ (demilitarized zone) is sometimes referred to as a perimeter network.
 It contains company servers that can be accessed from external sources.
 A DMZ lets external users and applications access specific internal servers, but prevents the external users from accessing secure company networks.
 Add rules to the firewall Rule Base that allow traffic to the company DMZ: for example, a rule that allows HTTP and HTTPS traffic to your web server in the DMZ.

 - InternalZone - Company networks with sensitive data that must be protected and used only by authenticated users.

 - The current implementation operates independently of the Anti-Spoofing functionality.

-- It is not supported to use zone objects in the NAT rulebase.
-(Note: Zone objects are supported with NAT in R81.)
+- It is not supported to use Security Zone objects in the NAT policy on Security Gateways R80.40 and lower.

 This solution has been verified for the specific scenario, described by the combination of Product, Version and Symptoms.
 It may not work in other scenarios.